sfschen/velocileptors/README.md

 The core rsd modules are distributed into two directories, one for the LPT theory and one for the EPT theory (plus supporting routines in the Utils directory).
-In LPT:

-(1) moment_expansion_fftw.py: this computes redshift-space power spectra using the moment expansion approach.

-(2) gaussian_streaming_model_fftw.py: this computes redshift-space correlation functions using the Gaussian streaming model.

-(3) fourier_streaming_model_fftw.py: this computes redshift-space power spectra using the Fourier streaming model.

-All the rsd models use velocity spectra from velocity_moments_fftw.py, which itself inherits the real-space power spectrum module cleft_fftw.py.
+See the READMEs in those directories for more information.

-All the above "physics" modules take in bias vectors given by
+All the "physics" modules take in bias vectors given by

 bvec = [b1, b2, bs, b3, alpha, alpha_v, alpha_s0, alpha_s2, sn, sv, s0]